prayagsingh/openzeppelin_upgradeable_sc/README.md

 1. Deploying `deployProxy` [script](https://github.com/prayagsingh/openzeppelin_upgrdabale_sc/blob/main/scripts/deployProxy_box.js) using command `npx hardhat run --network polygon_test scripts/deployProxy_box.js`. please note down the address. we will use it in Step `2.C`.

 2. Now interact with `Box` contract by using `Hardhat-console`.
-Follow below steps
+Please follow below steps.

     A. `npx hardhat console --network polygon_test`

     B. `const Box = await ethers.getContractFactory('Box');`

     C. `const box = await Box.attach('<the address of our proxy contract from when we deployed our Box contract>');`

     D. `(await box.retrieve()).toString();` Result shoud be `42`.

 3. Now it's time to deploy `BoxV2` smart-contract which contains additional functionality  when compared to `Box` smart-contract.